-To evaluate the performance of HFQ-Former, we compared it against two baseline methods: the segment-level Q-Former (SQ-Former) \citep{seg-former} and the window-level Q-Former (WQ-Former) \citep{salmonn}, which explored speech modality adaptation using Q-Former.
-We additionally include an average pooling (AvgPool) baseline, in which frame-level speech features are downsampled through AvgPool and then projected into the LLM embedding space.
-This baseline allows us to evaluate whether direct downsampling can effectively replace a learnable compression module.
+To evaluate the performance of HTA, we compared it against two baseline methods: the segment-level Temporal Abstractor (STA) \citep{seg-former} and the window-level Temporal Abstractor (WTA) \citep{salmonn}, which explored speech modality adaptation using temporal windows.
+We additionally include an average pooling (AvgPool) baseline, in which frame-level speech features are first downsampled through AvgPool and subsequently passed through a multi-layer perceptron (MLP) for linear projection into the LLM embedding space.
+This baseline allows us to evaluate whether direct downsampling combined with a simple projection layer can effectively replace a more complex, learnable compression module.

 For evaluation, we employed the ASR task, as it provides a direct measure of how accurately the model can understand speech content.
 In addition, to assess the computational load imposed on the LLM when processing long-form speech, we measured the FLOPs of the LLM using a 5-minute speech input.
 All baselines were trained and evaluated under the same pre-training dataset, LLM backbone, LoRA configuration, and embedding dimensions to ensure a fully fair comparison.
 The detailed results are presented in Table~\ref{tab:baseline}.